Bash Configuration

 - Shell options and settings

-- Tool integrations (mise, direnv, etc.)
+- Tool integrations (mise, pitchfork, etc.)

 - Aliases and functions